goharbor/harbor/docs/user_guide.md

 ### Webhook Endpoint Recommendations

-The endpoint that receives the webhook should ideally meet the following requirements:

-- Have a webhook listener that is capable of interpreting the payload and acting upon the information it contains.
+The endpoint that receives the webhook should ideally have a webhook listener that is capable of interpreting the payload and acting upon the information it contains.
 For example, running a shell script.
-- Support queues and retry configurations, so that failed webhook notifications are queued and retried until the request succeeds or number of retries exceeds the configured maximum.

 ### Example Use Cases

 You can configure your continuous integration and development infrastructure so that it performs the following types of operations when it receives a webhook notification from Harbor.

 - Image push:
-  - Trigger a new build immediately following a push on selected repositories s or tags.
+  - Trigger a new build immediately following a push on selected repositories or tags.
   - Notify services or applications that use the image that a new image is available and pull it.
   - Scan the image using Clair.
   - Replicate the image to remote registries.